g3492/vzborg/README.md

-# vzborg utility
+# Vzborg utility
-**Deduplicated, encrypted backups for the Proxmox Virtual Environment.**
+**Deduplicated, encrypted backups for the [Proxmox Virtual Environment](https://pve.proxmox.com/ ).**

-With vzborg you can:
+With Vzborg you can:
-- Backup, restore, delete, list and mantain your backups in a flexible and efficient way.
+- Backup, restore, delete, list and maintain your backups in a flexible and efficient way.
 - Use default retention settings to keep your desired number of hourly, daily, weekly, monthly and yearly backups.
 - Set up automated backups to remote repositories, simply setting appropriate ssh keys.